 Some birds, especially corvids such as crows and jays, are known to get sick and die from West Nile virus.
 Wild bird die-offs can indicate the presence of West Nile virus in our community.
 Multnomah County Vector Control checks dead birds for West Nile seasonally between May 15 and September 30.

-To report a dead bird outside of these dates, contact one of these:
+To report a dead bird outside of these dates:

 - Portland Audubon Society | 503-292-9453, firstname.lastname@example.org